 2 September 2018 – A presentation for the September SPPG Orientation entitled The Atlas as a Resource for MPP Students, September 2018 under the Atlas Presentations tab.

-30 April 2018 – An additional tab, Cases, has been added to the top navigation bar.
+30 April 2018 – An additional tab, Cases, has been added to Supplementary Databases on the left navigation bar.
 The cases page is being piloted in collaboration with Andrew Graham at Queen’s University to test the feasibility of providing open access to selected Canadian case studies, most of which have been generated through the Institute for Public Administration of Canada’s IPAC Case Study Program.

 2 June 2017 – The tag line for the Atlas, as represented on the home page, has been changed to “Concepts, topics, and courses taught in leading MPP and MPA programs” to better reflect the current focus.
 The previous tag line was “Mapping MPP/MPA programs, courses, topics and concepts, along with advice on public management reform”.

 1 June 2017 – Concept quizzes have been developed for the first 10 weeks of a summer reading course entitled Atlas206 Internship Reading.
 The quizzes are found at Concept Quizzes for Atlas206 Internship Reading.

 15 April 2017 – Highlights from the book, Beyond Policy Analysis, by Atlas co-editor Leslie Pal, have been added to the Atlas in the form of 83 concept pages.
 The alignment between the book’s chapters and Atlas topics is displayed on the page, Beyond Policy Analysis – Book Highlights and the book’s 261 “key terms” are compiled in Glossary from Pal’s Beyond Policy Analysis.

 30 December 2016 – Atlas100 Governance and Institutions has been essentially completed and becomes the fourth core Atlas course deemed “ready to use.”